AliEmad2002/CNC/README.md

   -	Mohammed G. Eleish.
 (SW engineer at Valeo Egypt).
 For sharing previous experiences in AVR MCU interfacing.
    # 7. Doc
    Here's a video of this SW in action:

+   # 8. * all used COTS are implemented and documented on COTS project on my github.